NavidSassan/dot_nvim/README.md

 ### [nvim-cmp](https://github.com/hrsh7th/nvim-cmp)

 "A completion engine plugin for neovim written in Lua."
+Configured with sources for LSP, buffer, path, cmdline, snippets, tmux, calc, and omni.

 Keymappings: